Grosvenor

 subsequent handbills and posters were the consequence of one man’s difficulty

-of the group - as late as April 1961 he was still writing to the ‘Beetles’ while
+with the name of the group - as late as April 1961 he was still writing to the

-they were in Hamburg - he struggled to remember the names
+‘Beetles’ while they were in Hamburg - he struggled to remember the names of

 What he